Undirected edge geography games on grids: Main results

 \subsection{N-position and 90--degree trail}

-A 90--degree trail at $v$ separates the rectangle $[0,m+1] \times [0,n+1]$ into disjoint regions.
-A region whose side is a part of a side of the rectangle is called an \emph{unbounded} region.
+A 90--degree trail at $v$ separates the rectangle $[0,m+1] \times [0,n+1]$ into disjoint (polygonal) regions.
+A region is \emph{unbounded} if at least one of its sides (boundary line segments) is a part of a side of the rectangle.
 We give a label \emph{positive} or \emph{negative} to each region.
 A labeling is \emph{proper} if any two regions that share a side have different labels.

 To prove Theorem~\ref{thm:N-pos}, we need Lemmas~\ref{lem:N1_closed_90_exist}, \ref{lem:N2_proper_label} and \ref{lem:N3_ek_90_trail}.